ConnexonSystems/dockex/README.md

 <a name="Introduction"></a>
 ## Introduction

-As a machine learning and data science infrastructure, Dockex enables the development of easily shareable code "modules" that run in self-contained containers.
+Dockex is a machine learning and data science infrastructure that enables the development of easily shareable code "modules" that run in self-contained containers.
 With Dockex, there is no more finding exciting code only to waste hours figuring out the required installation process and picking through the source to discover how you can integrate it into your workflow.
 When using a new Dockex module, no additional installation is required, and software